usmanovs/Salesforce-Interview-Handbook/questions/Alex.md

 > What is the most common mistake that developers make in their interactions with recruiters?</p>

 Being dishonest about their past experiences or attempting to falsify their credentials (whether it’s about years of experience; tools;  languages, etc.) I’m not the most technical of recruiters - I’ll admit that - but the truth will come out eventually either way.
 Even if I can’t catch it, the hiring manager will know exactly the kinds of questions to ask and how to spot the B.S.
 And guess what - now you’ve wasted your time, my time, my team’s time, and the hiring team’s time.
-Not only would I (or my company) not want to work with you in the future, but you’ve probably now been **blacklisted** wherever you tried to fraudulently land a job...
+Not only would I (or my company) not want to work with you in the future, but you’ve probably now been **blacklisted** wherever you tried to fraudulently land a job.

 > Should a candidate tell you that they have a job offer? </p>